 These activities give employees a chance to talk in person in a setting besides the office and can even help new hires get to know the neighborhood — building a connection with the office as a place.
 Bonus points for supporting some of the local businesses that share your office area — they would probably love the assistance after a challenging year.

+Looking for more tangible welcome back ideas?
 Nothing says “we missed you” quite like a basket of cookies, candy and even a gift card or two with a kind Greeting Card attached.
 These baskets let your employees know you appreciate the time they’re taking to make the transition to the office smooth and exciting.
 Plus, it’s a great way to show off that you know what kind of candy your team likes!

 To go the extra mile, try including a Hardcover Notebook or other useful item customized with your company’s logo.
 This little gift can help build affinity and company unity in a way that’s challenging to do over a computer screen.